jansky/ysc3232-lab2/README.md

 and the graphical application I have created using Swing that allows a user to take an exam and receive some automatic feedback on their performance.

+## Building and Running

+You can open the root directory of this GitHub repository as a project in NetBeans, and click 'Run Project' to build and run the test application.

 ## Exam Structure

 The `Exam` class stores an examination, which contains